 Heather Myers is a native San Diegan and is thrilled to be working in her hometown.
 "It's true.
-This really is America's finest city," Heather said.
+This really is America's finest city," she said.

-She brings her passion for storytelling and knowledge of the county to Wake Up San Diego, weekdays from 5:00-9:00 a.m.
+Heather brings her passion for storytelling and knowledge of the County to San Diego 6 In The Morning, weekdays from 5-9 a.m.

 She interned with Access Hollywood in Burbank before taking a job as a news writer in San Diego.
 She got her first on-air experience in Yuma, Arizona where she was a weekend anchor and reporter.
 She returned to San Diego in 2003 as a reporter and fill-in anchor.